 Phobias are different for different people.
-Some common phobias are heights, public speaking, enclosed or tight spaces, going to the doctor or dentist, flying, or dogs, but there are a wide range of specific phobias a person can have.
+Some common phobias are heights, enclosed or tight spaces, going to the doctor or dentist, types of transportation or animals, but there are a wide range of specific phobias a person can have.
 Some phobias can be simply irritating, while others can be outright debilitating.
 This might depend on the person experiencing the phobia and what the object of the phobia is.
-For instance, a phobia of flying might not affect your day-to-day life if you don’t need to travel often, but is still intense and stops you from flying when you need to.
+For instance, a phobia of flying on airplanes might not affect your day-to-day life if you don’t need to travel often, but is still intense and stops you from flying when you need to.

 It is not:

 - The result of any actions or personal failures of the individual.

 - A sign or result of low intelligence or weakness.

 - A funny or weird personality trait or “quirk”.